12 Fatal Mistakes You Can Make When Selling Your Business

 By now we hope you are aware of the potential economic gain and the possibility of fatal errors when selling your business.
 Our main objective is to ensure that every client receives the maximum value for his or her business.
 That is our purpose.

-Since 1994, PARAGON VENTURES has sold hundreds of millions of dollars worth of businesses, some just like yours.
-Unlike other brokerages, you get 100% directed expertise in selling your type of business.
+Since 1994, Paragon Ventures has sold over 200 businesses worth hundreds of millions of dollars… some just like yours.
+Unlike other brokerages, you get 100% directed expertise in selling your type of healthcare or medical business.
 No distractions!

 We specialize in virtually every type of business in the healthcare/medical market segments.
-Chances are that we have an expert on board, experienced in the sale of your type of healthcare business.
-This works in your favor because we are familiar with the challenges associated with the marketing of your business.
+Chances are that we have an expert on board, experienced in the sale of your type of healthcare business and with the contacts to successfully consummate the sale.
+This works in your favor because we are familiar with the hurdles and challenges associated with the marketing of your business.

 Our vast network and aggressive marketing efforts ensure your business will be confidentially introduced to qualified buyers throughout the world!